defaul-to/playground/README.md

 and maybe more ready-to-use solutions to come. will keep this updated.

 as of now the backend (database, api) remains private.

+Current Features:
+- Video Player
+  - [x] skip intro button (timestamps have to be passed to the video player for this to show up)
+  - [x] fullscreen support
+  - [x] custom controls (copied the layout from the crunchyroll player)
+    - [x] slider
+    - [x] enter/exit fullscreen
+    - [x] pause/resume video playback
+    - [ ] settings
+    - [ ] volume changer
+    - [ ] skip to the next video in a playlist
+  - [x] stop displaying controls when mouse hasn't moved for x seconds while hovering the video player
+  - [x] stop displaying 'skip intro' button after x seconds in the intro have been passed
+  - [x] show controls and skip intro button when hovering over the video player